According to a new report, new Apple services could be released in the future, including "Podcasts+," "Stocks+," and "Mail+."

 Apple Services: Stocks+

 Stocks+, on the other hand, could build on Apple's move into personal finance with Apple Card and offer financial services such as investment accounts.
-Cupertino could "build on its success with Apple Card and offer low-cost, private, secure and simple brokerage accounts" and present integrated information on cost basis, market value, profit and loss.
+Cupertino could "build on its success with Apple Card and offer low-cost, private, secure, and simple brokerage accounts" and present integrated information on cost basis, market value, and profit and loss.
 In addition, the company could offer trading services similar to Robinhood and robo-advisory services like Wealthfront.
 But that's not all.

 Is Apple considering Mails+?